 kingneb wrote:

 The Covenant Creation faction is part of the dominant faction Jason — again, your little faction holed-up in your corner of the ningosphere is rather minuscule in comparison.
 Even your fellow hyperpreterists have claimed that if you guys don’t embrace the Covenant Creation view, your little faction will be left in the “dustbin of history as just another remnant of curiosity” (source).
 As for me arguing against Covenant Creationism as I was coming out of hyperpreterism — yes indeed, I kept thinking that I could maybe remain in the movement if we could purge it of its more liberal elements, but soon I realized that its liberal elements WERE the core of hyperpreterism.
 It was pointless to fight any longer.
-You can keep the delusion going until that dustbin comment comes true.
+You can keep the delusion going until that dustbin comment comes true.19.
+Rod hints to the Covenant Creation crowd within preterism but fails to tell his audience that not all embrace that sect; including myself.
+I have aggressively opposed it.
+In fact, Rod, when he was supposedly unpreterizing himself, joined us on a podcast to argue against it.

 kingneb wrote: